 Risk of loss or reduction of network access revenues.
 A significant portion of our revenues comes from network access charges, a portion of which are paid to us by intrastate and interstate long distance carriers for originating and terminating calls and for providing special access services which connect carriers to their end users in our service areas.
 In past years, several long-distance carriers have declared bankruptcy.
 Future declarations of bankruptcy by carriers that utilize our access services could negatively impact our business, financial condition and results of operations.
 In addition, the amount of access charge revenues that we currently receive is based on rates set by federal and state regulatory bodies, and those rates could change in the future.
-At the current time, several IXCs have filed lawsuits alleging that ILECs, including RLECs, have improperly collected access charges relating to a particular type of wireless traffic.
-To date, the Federal Court handling these cases has decided them in favor of the ILEC and RLEC defendants.
-However, these decisions may be appealed, and the unfavorable resolution of these suits could have an adverse effect on our companies.
-In addition, from time to time, federal and state regulatory bodies conduct rate cases, earnings reviews, or make adjustments to average schedule formulas that may result in such rate changes.
+Also, from time to time, federal and state regulatory bodies conduct rate cases, earnings reviews, or make adjustments to average schedule formulas that may result in such rate changes.
 In addition, reforms of the federal and state access charge systems, combined with the development of competition, have caused the aggregate amount of access charges paid by long distance carriers to decrease.
 Significant changes in the access charge system, if not offset by a revenue replacement mechanism, could result in a significant decrease in our revenues.
 Decreases in or loss of access charges may or may not result in offsetting increases in local, or subscriber line, revenues.
 Regulatory developments of this type could adversely affect our business, financial condition and results of operations.